-MPS is very similar to fibromyalgia, which our website also addresses, but there are differences.
+MPS shares similarities with fibromyalgia, which our website also addresses, but there are differences.
 The pain in MPS is localized, while the pain in fibromyalgia is diffuse.
 Fatigue is not common in MPS, but is quite common in fibromyalgia.
 Trigger points are characteristic of MPS, but fibromyalgia is characterized by tender points, where the pain is not referred.
 Finally, MPS usually resolves with treatment, while fibromyalgia is chronic.
 Some research suggests that myofascial pain may develop into fibromyalgia in some people.

 Treatment typically involves a multi-faceted approach.
 Myofascial release is a form of deep massage therapy to ease trigger points.
 Trigger point injections with a local anesthetic and steroid are administered by a physician to inactivate the trigger points.
 Physical therapy consists of a gentle stretching of the muscles.
 Exercise is often useful in recovery range of motion and motor coordination.
 Medications in the form of Advil, Motrin, and Aleve and/or some antidepressants are often recommended.

 Some patients find chiropractic manipulation helpful.
 Elimination of stress via biofeedback or counseling should also be part of a MPS treatment program.
 A regular exercise program, consisting of aerobic exercise and stretching, should be included as part of a well-rounded treatment program.
 Those individuals who think that they may have myofascial pain syndrome should see a physician knowledgeable in the treatment of pain syndromes, such as a pain management physician, or a neurologist.

 Florida PIP Coverage & Treatment Options for MPS